On this pagetap to expand

 Custom vendors

-Start with the vendors that would cause a customer-facing incident if they went down.
-Stripe, your database provider, your auth service, and your cloud provider are usually the most important.
+Start with the vendors that would cause a customer-facing incident if they went down — your payment processor, auth provider, database host, and primary cloud provider are usually the most important.
+Use the Repo Analyzer to discover them automatically from your codebase.

 Incidents